raffscardoso/raffscardoso/README.md

 # Hi there, I'm Rafael! 👋

-I'm a passionate Computer Science student with a strong interest in backend development.
-I love building things with code and I'm always eager to learn new technologies.
+I'm a Computer Science student with a strong interest in backend development.
+I look foward to building things with code and I'm always eager to learn new technologies.
 My goal is to become a Software Developer and contribute to meaningful projects.

 ## 🔭 About Me

-- 🎓 I’m currently studying **Computer Science**.
+- I’m currently studying **Computer Science**.
-- 🌱 I’m currently learning more about **backend development** and exploring new challenges.
+- I’m currently learning more about **backend development**.
-- 💻 My favorite languages are **Java** and **C**.
+- My main languages are **Java** and **C**.
-- ⚡ Fun fact: I enjoy the challenge of solving complex problems and building applications from scratch.

 ## 🚀 My Projects

 Here are a few projects I've been working on: